-Designated Alternatives in Mathematics courses (MTH X188) typically cover mathematical topics in a required subject.
-Offerings under this title provide approved substitutions for an Olin requirement.
+Designated Alternatives in Mathematics courses (MTH X188) typically cover mathematical topics in arequired subject.
+Offerings under this title provide approved substitions for an Olin requirement.
 They vary from semester to semester and are intended to expand the selection of offerings.